How to Easily Do Screenshots in macOS

 Take a screenshot of a window and save it to the clipboard

-Paid software is only needed for enhanced features, for instance if you want to record a movie, sound, etc. But for standard functionality as quickly taking a screen shot of any window or a part of a screen the native functionality is by far enough doesn’t request any further tools.
+Paid software is only needed for enhanced features, for instance, if you want to record a movie, sound, etc. But for standard functionality as quickly taking a screenshot of any window or a part of a screen, the essential feature is by far enough and doesn't request any further tools.

-Please have a look into the following guide “Taking Screen shots in Mac OS X" to get some advanced hints how to use the embedded functionality.
+Please have a look into the following guide 'Taking Screen shots in Mac OS X' to get some advanced hints on how to use the embedded functionality.